Workplace Writing for Applied Community Studies

 II.
 Compositional Strategies

 This course will emphasize learning through interactive instruction.
 Students will involve themselves in the discussion, analysis, and production of various writing activities.
 Under the instructor’s direction, students will integrate the results of primary and/or secondary research activities with appropriate language and structural principles in a number of writing situations.
-Additionally, instructors will respect the principle and values advocated by instructors within the Faculty of Child, Family and Community Studies.
+Additionally, instructors will respect the principle and values advocated by instructors within the Faculty of Applied Community Studies.
 Students may be requested to write in response to textbook and program material, film or video scenarios, field trips and other experiential situations in the workplace.
 Other methods include lectures, group discussions, and presentations by resource people with field-related expertise.

 To pass CMNS 1110, students must demonstrate the ability to write in standard English and demonstrate communicative competence in relation to the designed writing purposes, audiences and tasks in the social services field.